 Subordination Agreement: The agreement

-with the county recorder.
-If a primary loan is refinanced
+filed with the county recorder.
+If a primary

 Survey: A measurement of land prepared

 location of the land with reference to known

-or deny the loan.
-More information is required.
+approve or deny the loan.
+More information is

 insuring the lender and the borrower there are